angular/angular/aio/content/guide/docs-style-guide.md

 Here are a few essential commands for guide page authors.

-1. `yarn setup` &mdash; installs packages; builds docs, plunkers, and zips.
+1. `yarn setup` &mdash; installs packages; builds docs, stackblitz, and zips.

 1. `yarn docs-watch --watch-only` &mdash; watches for saved content changes and refreshes the browser.
 The (optional) `--watch-only` flag skips the initial docs rebuild.